My new cookbook Big Vegan Flavor is now available!

 ingredients for butternut squash soup with lentils laid on green surface with ingredients labeled.

 Green lentils.
-Dried lentils are a pantry staple I always pick up from ALDI because they’re one of the most affordable and easiest ways to bulk up meals.
+Dried lentils are a pantry staple I always have on hand, as they’re one of the most affordable and easiest ways to bulk up meals.
 Both green or brown lentils can be used here, as they both crisp up well in the oven and act as a crunchy element on top of each bowl of soup.

 Garlic + aromatics.
 Savory garlic, onion, and a warm spice blend add layers of comfort and depth.